 The bill S.157 amends various sections of Vermont law to establish a framework for the certification of recovery residences, which are shared living environments designed to support individuals recovering from substance use disorders.
-Key definitions are introduced, including a detailed description of what constitutes a recovery residence, emphasizing the provision of peer support and access to community resources.
-The bill also outlines the responsibilities of the Division of Substance Use Programs, which will now include oversight of recovery residences alongside existing services like prevention and treatment.
+Key definitions are updated, including the replacement of the term "substance abusers" with "individuals with substance use disorder" throughout the text.
+A new definition for "recovery residence" is introduced, emphasizing the provision of peer support and access to community resources.
+The bill also outlines the responsibilities of the Division of Substance Use Programs and includes provisions for the exit and transfer of residents from recovery residences, ensuring that specific criteria and procedures are followed.

 As Passed By the Senate -- Official: 9-4452, 9-4452(b), 18-4802, 18-4806